landeiro/PJsonCouch/README.md

 ## Why.
 The main idea is to use as most as possible [JSON](http://www.json.org/) for data transport.
-JSON is a more clean manner to structure data and understand the arguments and requests sent to CouchDB.

 For example the CouchDB URL invocation: